12.1.3. eID Substantial Authentication with MRTD Verification for PID Issuance

 The figure illustrates the eID Substantial Authentication with MRTD Verification Security Controls.

-The MRTD PoP Service MUST generate cryptographically secure challenges with sufficient entropy for document validation.
-Challenge values MUST be unique and MUST NOT be reused across different sessions or authentication attempts.
+The MRTD PoP Service MUST generate cryptographically secure challenges with sufficient entropy (minimum 256 bits) for document validation.
+Challenge values MUST be unique and MUST NOT be reused across different sessions (cryptographically bound to the specific OAuth session context) or authentication attempts.
 The challenge generation algorithm SHOULD incorporate the mrtd_auth_session identifier and timestamp to ensure proper cryptographic binding.

 The following security controls MUST be implemented in the protocol: